 The museum is composed of various collections displayed in this impressive building from the nineteenth century.
 We recommend visiting the following exhibitions:

-If you’re traveling with children, the Natural History Museum is highly recommended, as it is extremely entertaining with plenty of things to see and do.
+If you’re travelling with children, the Natural History Museum is highly recommended, as it is extremely entertaining with plenty of things to see and do.
 Another positive aspect is that it is very close to the Science Museum, another favourite amongst children.

 Every day: 10 am – 5:30 pm.